publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 >     “(a) __In General.—__

->         (1) The Secretary of Health and Human Services (in this section referred to as the ‘Secretary’) may not publish final or interim final regulations requiring a State plan approved under title XIX of the Social Security Act \[this subchapter\] to include a program requiring second surgical opinions or a program of inpatient hospital preadmission review.
+>         (1) The Secretary of Health and Human Services (in this section referred to as the ‘Secretary’) may not publish final or interim final regulations requiring a State plan approved under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] to include a program requiring second surgical opinions or a program of inpatient hospital preadmission review.

 >         “(2) The Secretary may not, during the period beginning on the date of the enactment of the Omnibus Budget Reconciliation Act of 1990 \[Nov.
-5, 1990\] and ending on the date that is 180 days after the date on which the report required by subsection (d) is submitted to the Congress, publish final or interim final regulations requiring a State plan approved under title XIX of the Social Security Act \[this subchapter\] to include a program for ambulatory surgery, preadmission testing, or same-day surgery.
+5, 1990\] and ending on the date that is 180 days after the date on which the report required by subsection (d) is submitted to the Congress, publish final or interim final regulations requiring a State plan approved under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] to include a program for ambulatory surgery, preadmission testing, or same-day surgery.

 >     “(b) __Report.—__